dnarain-astro/docs/astro/python-sdk.md

 ## Transforming Data

 After loading tables into your DAG, you can transform them.
 The `aql.transform` function serves as the "T" of the ETL system.
 By default, the result of this function is a `TempTable` generated from your `SELECT` statement, but you can also define a specific `output_table` to load the result of your transformation into.
-Tasks can pass these tables as if they were native Python objects.

 The following example DAG shows how you can quickly pass tables between tasks when completing a data transformation: